Genetic and anthropometric studies on Japanese people: Tripartite ancestry theory

-The study states that in addition to the previously discovered Jōmon and Yayoi strands, a new strand was hypothesized to have been introduced, most likely from the southern Korean peninsula, during the Yayoi-Kofun transition period, where there was strong cultural and political affinity with Korea and China.
-According to the study, the genetic profile of the Japanese population was established in the Kofun period.
-It is said that the Kofun strand in modern-day Japanese was concentrated in specific regions such as Kinki, Hokuriku and Shikoku.
-Over 70% of their genetic makeup can be attributed to the Kofun component, with 15-20% being attributed to Yayoi and the rest to the Jōmon component.
-However, the study's authors note that modern Japanese have slightly more East Asian ancestry than Kofun peoples.
+Cooke at al. states that in addition to the previously discovered Jōmon and Yayoi components, a new component (i.e. Kofun) was hypothesized to have been introduced, most likely from the southern Korean peninsula, during the Yayoi–Kofun transition period, where there was strong cultural and political affinity with Korea and China.
+According to Cooke et al., the genetic profile of the modern Japanese population was established in the Kofun period.
+The Kofun component, however, is specifically concentrated in Kinki, Hokuriku and Shikoku.
+Overall, the average modern Japanese derives over 70% of their ancestry from the Kofun component, with 15-20% being derived from the Yayoi component and the rest from the Jōmon component.
+The study's authors also note that modern Japanese have slightly more East Asian ancestry than Kofun peoples.
+Cooke et al. hypothesized that the Kofun component was related to ancient Yellow River populations from the Late Bronze Age to Iron Age, who themselves had 40% Northeast Asian ancestry and 60% East Asian ancestry.